learn-co-curriculum/dynamic-orms/README.md

 [[1, "Hello", "25"]]
 ```

-It will return something that looks like this:
+...it will return something that looks like this:

 ```ruby
 {"id"=>1, "name"=>"Hello", "album"=>"25", 0 => 1, 1 => "Hello", 2 => "25"}